Sound Engineering Schools in the U.S.

 Bachelor's Degree Programs

-Students in a bachelor's degree program usually commit to a career path, such as working in the music recording industry, a lab conducting acoustic principle studies, or in creating computerized innovations that process sound.
-In these programs, students may study topics like engineering materials, DC/AC circuits and computer music composition.
+Students in a bachelor's degree program usually commit to a career path, such as working in the music recording industry, conducting acoustic principle studies or creating computerized innovations that process sound.
+In these programs, students may need to complete a senior project or thesis.
+They also study topics like:

 Related to Sound Engineer School